 3. Ability to resolve deadlocks between co-trustees or in squabbling between the Trustee and/or Beneficiaries.

 4. Ability to veto spending over a certain amount.
 This level of control is significant if disbursements of the Trust are in excess of a pre-arranged amount requiring two signatures, the Trustee and the Trust Protector i.e. in excess of $20,000.

 6. Ability to veto investment decisions.
-This checking and balancing of investment decisions are based on the Trust Protector’s experience, prudence, and the Trust Agreement guidelines in protecting the assets for the Beneficiaries.
+This checking and balancing of investment decisions are based on the Trust Protector’s experience, prudence, and the Trust Agreement guidelines in protecting the wealth for the Beneficiaries.

-7. Ability to sue and defend lawsuits against the Irrevocable Grantor Trust assets.
-The fiduciary duty of the Trustee and The Trust Protector has to save the assets of the Trust, at any cost, for the benefit of all classes of Beneficiaries.
+7. Ability to sue and defend lawsuits against the Irrevocable Trust.
+The fiduciary duty of the Trustee and The Trust Protector has to save the property of the Trust, at any cost, for the benefit of all classes of Beneficiaries.

 8. Ability to terminate the Irrevocable Grantor Trust is another of the Irrevocable Trust advantages.
 If in the opinion of the Trust Protector there are insufficient funds or the cost of administration is greater than available cost/benefit, the Trust Protector may terminate the Trust.

 The Trust Protector’s role is created by the Trust Agreement to add an additional layer of protection and is usually a person most familiar with the Grantor’s long term financial and personal goals.
 A Trust Protector usually is the balance of power between the Trust Agreement, the Trustee, The Grantor, and the Beneficiaries.
 Neither the Trustee or the Trust Protector should be anyone related to the family by blood or marriage.
 Both positions should be independent of each other acting in the long-term interest of the beneficiaries.